Arabia, Africa & India

 Follow the oldest trading routes on earth, as we’re drawn ever closer to lands of legendary tales and epic adventures.

-The coming year brings exciting new itineraries in these regions; in Western and Southern Africa with opportunities for safaris, exploring South Africa’s Garden Route and game parks.
+The coming year brings exciting new ultra-luxury cruise itineraries in these regions; in Western and Southern Africa with opportunities for safaris, exploring South Africa’s Garden Route and game parks.
 Idyllic cruises linking the paradise islands of the Indian Ocean.
 Extended visits to Myanmar’s capital Yangon during adventurous voyages in Southeast Asia.
 The treasures of Egypt and the Holy Land, and breathtaking surveys of India’s colorful cities and serene Moghul monuments.
 Oman’s rugged mountains and hidden oases.
 Be sure to look at the intriguing long-cruise options for this region within Extended Explorations.

 The largest port in Israel, Ashdod is a gateway to Jerusalem, the 5,000-year-old walled city that is considered sacred to more than a third of the people on Earth.
 Numerous sites exist nearby, including the Jewish sacred Western Wall, and the Church of the Holy Sepulchre said to be the site of Calvary and to contain a piece of the true cross.